 When to change your password

 There are situations where you do want to change your password, but they’re not tied to a schedule or length of time.

 - Change your password if you realize you’ve selected a poor password, be it easy to guess or too short.
 Choose a better, more secure one.

 - Change your password at the first hint of strange account activity.
 If your account has been hacked, doing this immediately is step one.
 Then take additional steps to secure your account as well.

-- Change your password for an account if you find out that service has been compromised.
+- Change your password if you find out that service has been compromised.
 If you’ve been using that service as the alternate account for one of your other accounts, consider changing the other account’s password as well.

 Automating the process

 So, how to automate it?

 The only approach I can think of is to set a reminder in your calendar.
-The problem is changing your password on all your accounts (I have something like 350 listed in LastPass) just isn’t practical.
+The problem is that changing your password on all your accounts (I have something like 350 listed in LastPass) just isn’t practical.
 As a result, we skip it.

 Technology is the other approach.
 There are systems — including Windows itself — that can be configured to require you to change your password according to a set schedule.
-The problem here is most password-requiring systems don’t include this type of functionality.
+The problem here is that most password-requiring systems don’t include this type of functionality.
 For example, the major free email providers do not.

 But as you can see, I’ve come to the conclusion that a periodic password-changing routine isn’t as important as we’ve been led to believe.

 The power of determination

-I’ll end this with a story I’ve seen happen (and also overheard in an episode of Security Now!):
+I’ll end this with a story I’ve seen myself (and also overheard in an episode of Security Now!).